-Polling Places Are Closing Due To COVID-19, It Could Tip Races In 1 Swing State
+Polling Places Are Closing Due To COVID-19.
+It Could Tip Races In 1 Swing State

 Diverse communities among those affected

-The analysis by the Center for Public Integrity, Stateline and NPR found that in Black Hawk County, one of the state's most diverse areas, Census tracts with more people of color lost a larger share of polling places than whiter Census tracts.
+The analysis by the Center for Public Integrity, Stateline and NPR found that in Black Hawk County, one of the state's most diverse areas, census tracts with more people of color lost a larger share of polling places than whiter census tracts.

 Loading...